Wusinho/To-doList/README.md

 ## About

 This project is a Todo-List where you can create a new Project and you can create a task, the tasks which contains a title, date, and priority.
+You can add or delete projects and you can edit taks directly or delete them.

 ![screenshot](./src/assets/Todo.png)